publiccodenet/CraftSpace/Unity/CraftSpace/README.md

 - Loaded instantly on application start
 - No network requests required for initial use
 - Limited to high-priority collections to manage build size
-- Only includes resolution levels marked with `cacheInUnity: true`
+- Only includes resolution levels marked with `cacheLevel: "client"` or `"metadata"`

 ### 2. Browser Persistent Storage